wallaceer/wp-import-msword/README.md

 - PHP zip extension

 **How it works**
-This plugin you permit tu generate post or page in WP directly importing content from Word document.
-You can use .docx or .doc extension, but the preferred format is DOCX; docx is the more tested format.
 You can configure the plugin with this informations:
 1. Directory to save documents (only directory name)